top of page

 Latonia R. Williams lives in Durham, N.C. with her husband of 35 years.
 She has a 34 year old daughter, a 33 year old son and 3 grandkids.
 She was showing all the signs and symptoms of Lupus back in 1998.
 After going to the doctor for what she thought was a broken wrist, she was referred to a Rheumatologist who diagnosed her with SLE Lupus in 2003.
 She suffers from other illness, had to have two wrist fusions and see a variety of specialist to help her cope with her day to day living.
 She was able to work even with Lupus up until 2015 when it became hard to do her job, so she had to medically retired.
 At first it was hard to accept not being able to work and she was depressed and felt unworthy.
 She joined multiple organizations to keep her busy, but once she became an advocate for finding a cure for Lupus she truly accepted the fact that she has Lupus and have a purpose.
 She advocates, not only for herself but for everyone that has this terrible disease.
 She wants everyone to know we are in this together, "And it's ok to not be ok!"

-Jade Caine, Founder, Director Advocacy & Awareness, Founder Liaison
+Jade Caine, Founder, Director of Advocacy & Awareness, Founder Liaison

 Jade was born in Detroit, Michigan, and raised in an African-American Methodist Church home early on.
 At the age of 13, she was first diagnosed with Rheumatoid Arthritis due to chronic pain, stiffness, and swelling of her limbs.
 Several months later, she was then confirmed to have Systemic Ethermyosis Lupus in January of 2001.
 She spent her teenage age years relatively isolated, trying to understand having a chronic illness at such a young age.
 She has had many trials due to Lupus and is always very determined to succeed any odds put in front of her.
 Soon after graduating high school, she continued her education, becoming Certified in A+ Computer repair, Cisco Networking, and Nursing Assisting, where she worked in Nursing for the next ten years.
 She has passionately advocated for Lupus for the past six years, starting in her hometown with the Lupus Detroit organization.
 In 2015, she relocated to Las Vegas, hoping to be more active in her healthcare.
 She was immediately welcomed to the Colors of Lupus Nevada non-profit organization with open arms.
 She currently serves as Administrative Director while continuing her education in Hospitality Management.
 An also works in Member Services and owns and operates Footprintz Creations, crafting unique home goods.
 She Is a proud mother of two children.
 She also enjoys planning, crafting, and cooking.
 Her goals include continuously doing her part in the local community, educating, advocating, and raising her voice nationally to be a part of the solution, striving to find a cure for Lupus while keeping faith that God will make a way for us all until there's a cure.